How Sump Pumps Help to Waterproof Your Basement

 Just as you service your furnace before the long winter months, your sump pump requires proper maintenance to ensure the utmost performance when it rains.
 To ensure optimal performance, your sump pump needs to be serviced every 1-2 years, depending on the level of usage.

 Our standard Sump Pump Maintenance Check package runs $299 for existing Helitech customers.
-Contact our office at 800-246-9721 to schedule your Sump Pump Check today!
+Contact our office to schedule your Sump Pump Check today!